Forget Unlearning: Towards True Data-Deletion in Machine Learning: Introduction

-This paper proposes a truer definition of data deletion that does not suffer from the abovementioned shortcomings.
-According to our notion, a data-deletion mechanism is reliable if {\bf A)} it is stateless (i.e., it maintains no internal data structures), and {\bf B)} generates models that are indistinguishable from any distribution independent of the deleted records.
+This paper proposes a \emph{sound definition of data-deletion} that does not suffer from the aforementioned shortcomings.
+Under our paradigm, a data-deletion mechanism is reliable if {\bf A)} it is stateless, i.e., does not rely on any secret states that may be influenced by previously deleted records; and {\bf B)} it generates models that are indistinguishable from some deleted record independent random variable.
 Statelessness thwarts the danger of sustained information leakage through internal data structures after deletion.
-Moreover, by defining \emph{data deletion} as indistinguishability with any deleted-record independent distribution as oppsed to the output of retraining, we ensure reliability from adaptive requesters who might have encoded/duplicated the deleted record among other records in the database earlier.
+Moreover, by measuring its deletion privacy via indistinguishability with any deleted-record independent random variable, as opposed to the output of retraining, we ensure reliability in presence of adaptive requests that can create dependence between current and deleted records in the database.

-In general, we argue that data-deletion mechanisms must also be \emph{differentially private with respect to the remaining records} to prevent unwanted record duplications by an adaptive requester.
-DP also protects against membership inference attacks that extract deleted records by looking at models before and after deletion~\citep{chen2021machine}.
-We emphasize that we are not advocating for doing data deletion through differentially-private mechanisms that cap the information content of all records equally, deleted or otherwise, which is known to be inefficient~\citep{sekhari2021remember}.
-Instead, data-deletion mechanisms should provide two differing information reattainment bounds; one for records currently in the database in the form of a differential privacy guarantee and the other for records previously deleted in the form of a data-deletion guarantee.
-We provide a general theorem that if a mechanism is differentially private with respect to the remaining records and satisfies a data-deletion guarantee under non-adaptive edit requests, then it also satisfies a data-deletion guarantee under adaptive requests.
+In general, we show that \emph{under adaptive requests, any data-deletion mechanism must be privacy-preserving with respect to existing records to ensure the privacy of deleted records.} Privacy with respect to existing records is necessary to prevent adaptive requests from creating any unwanted correlations among present and absent database entries that prevents deletion of records in an information theoretic sense.
+We also prove that if a mechanism is differentially private with respect to the existing records and satisfies our data-deletion guarantee under non-adaptive edit requests, then it also satisfies a data-deletion guarantee under adaptive requests.
+That is, we prove \emph{a general reduction for our sound data-deletion guarantee under non-adaptive requests to adaptive requests when the unlearning mechanism is differentially private with respect to records not being deleted}.
+We emphasize that we are not advocating for doing data deletion through differentially-private mechanisms simply because it caps the information content of all records equally, deleted or otherwise.
+Instead, a data-deletion mechanism should provide two differing information reattainment bounds; one for records currently in the database in the form of a differential privacy guarantee, and the other for records previously deleted in the form of a non-adaptive data-deletion guarantee, as these two information bounds together ensure deletion privacy under adaptive requests as well.